Chairperson: Rebecca L. Sanders, Ph.D.

 |Total Credit Hours||18|

 Computing Career Change Opportunity

 The computing career change opportunity specialization is a workforce development initiative designed to move students from an underemployed status into a STEM career in computing.
 It supports a career change for students who do not have the prerequisite knowledge and skills in programming, data structures and algorithms.
 The specialization requires successful completion of foundations course MSCS 6500 Foundations of Computing, supplying the computing program prerequisites in a 40 hour/week boot-camp-like environment.
 Students must then work with their adviser to select a primary and secondary career focus.
 Courses beyond the career focus, thesis and breadth requirements are taken from a list of computer science, information technology and computer engineering courses approved by the computing program.

 Accelerated Bachelor’s–Master’s Degree Program

-Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing (Plan B) and complete additional required graduate courses.
+Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing and complete additional required graduate courses.
 The summer term may be taken immediately after the senior year or the following summer.

 Within the undergraduate degree program, the student enrolls in the required programming and data structures courses and 12 graduate credits related to a computing career.
 After completing the undergraduate program, there are three terms of graduate study.
 In these three terms, the student receives an additional 24 graduate credits, resulting in a total of 36 graduate credits.